sebnitu/vrembem/docs/_packages/menu.md

 ---
 layout: article
 title: Menu
-description: "Menus represent groups of links, actions or navigation that a user can interact with.
-They come with a variety of elements and modifiers to facilitate many contexts and roles."
+description: "Menus represent groups of links, actions or navigation that a user can interact with."
 category: compound
 usage:
   npm: "@vrembem/menu"